sadeq221/simple-page/README.md

 # sample-page
- a sample page created by html ,css and alittle javascript
+ a sample page created by html ,css and a little javascript
 <<<<<<< HEAD
  The page breakes at 1001px